 5. Mandatory Participation.

-All employees, interns, and volunteers must attend and participate in Cape Atlantic I.N.K.'s general compliance education and training.
-Such attendance and participation is a condition precedent to the employees, interns, and volunteers continued engagement by Cape Atlantic I.N.K..
+All employees, interns and volunteers must attend and participate in the Organization's general compliance education and training.
+Such attendance and participation is a condition precedent to the continued engagement by the Organization.

 6. Effect of Non-Participation.